Russia, Kazakhstan evacuate over 100,000 people amid worst flooding in decades | Science-Environment

 "It's better that we laugh at the hydrologists together later and praise God for the miracle of our common salvation.
 But let's do it alive."
 In Kurgan, water levels were rising in the Tobol and Russia said 19,000 people were at risk in the region.

-Rising water was also forecast in Siberia's Ishim river, also a tributary of the Irtysh, which along with its parent, the Ob, forms the world's seventh longest river system.
-It was not immediately clear why this year's floods were so bad as the snow melt is an annual event in Russia.
+Rising waters were also forecast in Siberia's Ishim river, also a tributary of the Irtysh, which along with its parent, the Ob, forms the world's seventh longest river system.
+It was not immediately clear why this year's floods were so severe as the snow melt is an annual event in Russia.
 Scientists say climate change has made flooding more frequent worldwide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)